szesto/apicupcfg/README.md

 Both Kubernetes and OVA installation types are supported.

-`apicupcfg` generates all subsystem and certificate scripts, all supportring certificate configuration scripts, and provides a number of validation options.
+`apicupcfg` generates all subsystem and certificate scripts, all supportring certificate configuration scripts, datapower configuration scripts, and provides a number of validation options.

 To see all available command line options run: